Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 Wilde, Frasier and Rees were *angry,* and it seemed to Ferd like he’d never actually seen an angry Human before.
 If this was normal, then Human anger was a terrible, cold, dark, bitter thing that frightened Ferd more than he would ever admit out loud.
 The jokes were *gone,* and Ferd had known the three Humans to joke with each other even when things were at their tensest.
 A Given-Man would just howl and beat your face in, and that would be the end of it.

 Or he hated you enough to kill you.
-But *this…*
+But *this...*

 Humans could hate in a way that chilled Ferd even worse than the cold air.
 They could hate *slow.*

 Not one bit of it was aimed at the furry big-eared people.
-All of that slow, held-back, smouldering anger was for the so-called Hunters… and they hadn’t seen even *one* of those, yet.
+All of that slow, held-back, smouldering anger was for the so-called Hunters... and they hadn’t seen even *one* of those, yet.

 Rees was the only one who talked *almost* as much as before, inside the safety of the sound-quiet ‘forz-feeld’ that protected their hiding place.
 "It’s got to be soon, boys.
 Unless they’re gonna land a whole fuckin’ broodship all at once to take that stuff..."